rmahinpei/rmahinpei.github.io/README.md

+I am a fully-funded Master of Science & Engineering (M.S.E.) student in the Computer Science department at Princeton University.
+I received a Bachelor's of Science (B.S.) degree in Honours Computer Science along with a Mathematics Minor at The University of British Columbia.
+My current research intersts include **high performance computing, human-centred AI, and computer science education**.

 ## Education
 - M.S.E., Computer Science | Princeton Univeristy (2024-2026)
 - B.S., Computer Science | The University of British Columbia (2020-2024)